Results 1 - 10

 - Add to MetaCart

-Abstract: Micro-task markets such as Amazon’s Mechanical Turk represent a new paradigm for accomplishing work, in which employers can tap into a large population of workers around the globe to accomplish tasks in a fraction of the time and money of more traditional methods.
-However, such markets typically support only simple, independent tasks, such as labeling an image or judging the relevance of a search result.
-Here we present a general purpose framework for accomplishing complex tasks using micro-task markets.
-Our approach is inspired by the MapReduce framework for distributed processing and provides a scaffolding for complex human computation tasks.
-We describe our general framework, a web-based prototype, and case studies on article writing and decision making that demonstrate the benefits of the approach.
-This work has been funded in part by the National Science
+ABSTRACT Micro-task markets such as Amazon's Mechanical Turk represent a new paradigm for accomplishing work, in which employers can tap into a large population of workers around the globe to accomplish tasks in a fraction of the time and money of more traditional methods.
+However, such markets have been primarily used for simple, independent tasks, such as labeling an image or judging the relevance of a search result.
+Here we present a general purpose framework for accomplishing complex and interdependent tasks using micro-task markets.
+We describe our framework, a web-based prototype, and case studies on article writing, decision making, and science journalism that demonstrate the benefits and limitations of the approach.
+ACM Classification: H5.m.
+Information interfaces and presentation (e.g., HCI): Miscellaneous.

 Abstract